-Then set up G2_ip to be 10.5.4.35.
+Then set up G2_ip to be 203.0.113.35.
 This is the IPv4 address of the G2 interface which will connect to the ISP's gateway.

-Lastly, set the IP4 Address object G2_net to be 10.5.4.0/24.
-Both the address objects G2_ip and wan_gw must belong to the same network in order for the interface to communicate with the ISP
+Lastly, set the IP4 Address object G2_net to be 203.0.113.0/24.
+Both the address objects G2_ip and wan_gw must belong to the same network in order for the interface to communicate with the ISP.

-Together, these three IPv4 address objects will be used to configure the interface connected to the Internet which in this example is G2.
-Select Network > Interfaces and VPN > Ethernet to display a list of the physical interfaces.
-The first lines of the interface list for the E80 are shown below.
+Together, these three IPv4 address objects will be used to configure the interface connected to the Internet which, in this example, is G2.
+Select Network > Interfaces and VPN > Ethernet to display a list of the physical interfaces and address book objects assigned to them.
+The first lines of the default interface list for the W20B are shown below.